Perspective | We can’t let go of the Al Franken question. There’s good reason for that.

 Again, taste was bad then.
 Many of us were dumb.
 Many of us weren’t, but many of us were.
 Many of us once bought into culture that we’re now trying desperately to cancel, and to make right.

 Which decade’s standards should we apply when we think about Al Franken?
 Then or now?
 I don’t think there’s necessarily a right answer to that question, but I do think it’s one of the right questions.
-How do we deal with behaviors that millions of Americans very wrongly thought was acceptable 20 years ago?
+How do we deal with behaviors that millions of Americans very wrongly thought were acceptable 20 years ago?

-You don’t have to decide that Franken was a bad man in 2006 in order to think he should have resigned in 2017.
+You don’t have to decide that Franken was a bad man in 2006 to think he should have resigned in 2017.

 You can decide that he might have been considered a fine man then.
 You can decide that he’s a fine man now, too, that he’s learned and grown — and that he should feel free to run for office again, if he chooses.

 You can also decide that even if his past behavior was fine, it’s also okay to want our leaders to be better than fine.
-It’s okay to want them to define truly good behavior for the rest of us, rather trundling along, doing what everyone else has been trained to accept.
+It’s okay to want them to define truly good behavior for the rest of us, rather than trundling along, doing what everyone else has been trained to accept.

 Monica Hesse is a columnist writing about gender and its impact on society.
 For more visit wapo.st/hesse.